Nikhil2408/Register-Form-Functionality/README.md

 # Register-Form-Functionality

-Tried to implement basic Registration Form by implementing Server Side validations on the form fields using Hibernate API validator.
+Tried to implement basic Registration Form including Server Side validations on the form fields using Hibernate API validator.
 Implemented some CSS also to give it a look and feel.